-Whether you are looking for an original ink painting or a high quality art print, Saatchi Art has over 97,050 original ink paintings for sale from emerging artists around the world.
-Read more
+Whether you are looking for an original painting or a high quality art print, Saatchi Art has over 120,404 original paintings for sale from emerging artists around the world.

 Ink paintings have had a long, illustrious history in China, Japan, and Korea, with ink being the primary medium used by artists within the Northeast Asian region for centuries.
 These works would eventually come to influence artists in the West including Gustav Klimt, Claude Monet, and Vincent Van Gogh, who appropriated Eastern imagery into their own work.
 Artists today enjoy ink for its versatility, as it allows for the creation of fine lines, large transparent color washes, as well as intense darks when applied undiluted.
 In addition to ink-on-paper works, our “Ink Paintings” category also includes works created in another paint medium (acrylic, oil, watercolor, etc.) with an ink element.
 We invite you to explore our stunning international selection of ink paintings for sale today!